Canna lily grows up to 2 m tall, has large green leaves and red or yellow flowers. It can outcompete native plants especially in wet areas.

 Rate: Undiluted

-Comments: Cut stump application.
+Comments: Prune all of the shoots horizontally at the rhizome.
 Apply a 3–5 mm layer of gel across the cut surface on the rhizome.

 Withholding period: Nil.